bonfire-networks/website-blog/how_design.md

 - **Data privacy and autonomy are the norms**, not the exceptions.
 - **Diverse voices flourish** in a secure, inclusive environment.

-Bonfire is more than a platform; it's a tool for creating digital spaces that reflect the identity and needs of your community.

 ## 🤔 Thinking with Bonfire